Get notified when this car becomes available. Sign Up.

 Maybach was one of the world’s most exquisite nameplates in the 1920s and ’30s.
 The original company was founded by Karl Maybach — the son of Wilhelm Maybach, who developed the first Mercedes.

-The Maybach nameplate recently reappeared in the form of two closely related ultraluxury sedans, each of which holds nearly every sort of comfort and convenience feature.
+The Maybach nameplate reappeared in 2003 in the form of two closely related ultraluxury sedans, each of which holds nearly every sort of comfort and convenience feature.

-Maybachs come in two sizes: the regular Type 57 and the extended-length Type 62.
-The model designation indicates the car's length in meters: 5.73 for the Type 57 and 6.17 for the Type 62.
+Maybachs come in two sizes: the regular Type 57 and the extended-length Type 62, which is covered separately in Cars.com’s Research section.
+The model designation indicates the car’s length in meters: 5.73 for the Type 57 and 6.17 for the Type 62.
 Special features include electronic braking and an Airmatic Dual Control air suspension.
 Mercedes-Benz dealers must sign separate agreements to sell the Maybach brand.

 According to the manufacturer, Maybach styling balances classic and avant-garde features.
 The doors, hood and fenders are made of aluminum.
 Maybach says a primary goal was to deliver an “entirely new definition of first class.”